 Because we’ve heard it before.
 So.
 Many.
 Times.
 We’re particularly used to hearing this during the middle of the summer when we first break out the shorts and the bathing suits and someone makes the inevitable, tacky comment about needing their sunglasses.

 Yep.
 I know my legs are “so white.”
 Also?
-Don't comment on someone's body.
-This is 2019.
-Get a grip.
+Don’t comment on someone’s body.
+This is 2020 for crying out loud.

 2. We have at least three “favorite sunscreens”